 The pH of Apple Cider Vinegar

-Apple Cider Vinegar: a diluted acid
+Apple Cider Vinegar is a diluted acid

 Apple cider vinegar is produced by fermenting apple juice in a two-step process: first, the apple is converted into alcohol (hard cider), and then, in a second step the alcohol is converted into acetic acid by specialized bacterial fermentation.